YuriNiella/Moonlight-index/README.md

 <img src="README/Image1.png" width="900"  />

-**A** The maximum angle of the moon is not enough to illuminate the westward part of the island; **B** The maximum angle of the moon allows it to illuminate the westward part of the island.
+**A.** The maximum angle of the moon is not enough to illuminate the westward part of the island; **B.** The maximum angle of the moon allows it to illuminate the westward part of the island.
 <br/>

 Not only the moon has to be **high enough** in the sky during a fishing set, but also the amount of **cloud cover** will influence the total moon light that reaches the surface of the water.
 Therefore, **daily average cloud cover (%)** data is also necessary for calculating the moonlight index.